OXID-eSales/graphql-base-module/docs/architecture.rst

 for Hexagonal approach
 ----------------------

-When ever something in the OXID eShop changes we only need to adapt in the infrastructure layer (and in this case the data types).
+Whenever something in the OXID eShop changes we only need to adapt it in the infrastructure layer (and in this case the data types).
 But there is no need to search through a lot of files, we know pretty fast where things are going wrong and need to be changed.

 for wrapping OXID eShop models
 ------------------------------

-We did not want to reinvent the wheel and re-implement everything that is already there in the core.
-Also it would lead a lot of confusion if the GraphQL API would behave different from the rest of the systems.
+We wanted to have the GraphQL API behave consistent to the (well known) existing system.
+The OXID eShop models are the central point which standard system and the GraphQL modules can share.

-One of the main reasons to use OXID eShop models through the ``oxNew()`` call is that the GraphQL API then also reflects the changes your modules introduce.
-This is also the reason, why we use the specific getters and only fall back to using ``getFieldData()`` if none is available.
+One of the main advantages to use OXID eShop models through the ``oxNew()`` call is that the GraphQL API then also reflects the changes your modules introduce.
+This is also the reason, why we use the specific getters and only fall back to using ``getFieldData()`` if no specific getter is available.